Cinema Bizarre: History

-Their first single CD "Lovesongs (They Kill Me)" was released on 14 September 2007, two weeks after their first live performance in the German music show The Dome.
-The Norddeutscher Rundfunk (North German television broadcast) nominated the band for the national final of the Eurovision Song Contest 2008.
-No Angels and Carolin Fortenbacher, made it into the second election round of the final, leaving Cinema Bizarre behind.
+Their debut single "Lovesongs (They Kill Me)" was released on 14 September 2007, two weeks after their first live performance in the German music show The Dome.

-They released their first studio album, Final Attraction, in 2007.
+They released their debut studio album, Final Attraction, in 2007.
 This is the only album to feature keyboardist and backing vocalist Luminor.
 Three singles were released from the album: "Lovesongs (They Kill Me)", "Escape to the Stars", and "Forever or Never".
 The album was released in several European countries.

 On 28 March 2008, they began their first tour throughout Europe.
 In September 2008 Luminor took a break from going on tour with the band.
 It was announced that his health was poor and he needed time off in order to get better.
-While he was on break, Yu's close friend traveled and played with the band.
+While he was on break, a friend of Yu traveled and played with the band.

+The Norddeutscher Rundfunk (North German television broadcast) nominated the band for the national final of the Eurovision Song Contest 2008.
+No Angels and Carolin Fortenbacher, made it into the second election round of the final, leaving Cinema Bizarre behind.

 On 1 November 2008, a trailer was released which stated the name of Cinema Bizarre's second album to be Toyz.

 On 27 November 2008, Luminor announced that he was leaving the band.
-Romeo, a friend of Yu, eventually took his place as keyboardist for the band.
+Romeo, who previously took over Lummox's part on tour, eventually replaced him as keyboardist for the band.

-In 2009, Cinema Bizarre toured through North America as opening act for Lady GaGa on her The Fame Ball Tour.
+In 2009, Cinema Bizarre toured through North America as opening act for Lady GaGa the manager was Mattia Rissone. on her The Fame Ball Tour.

-Initially, the first single who the note and the basic compose was done by Mattia Rissone TIA, from their new album was to be "My Obsession", Strify described to be a 'powerful ballad'.
-However, the single was leaked, and thus was pulled off the Internet.
-The album release date was also pushed back from May to 21 August.
-"My Obsession", although it already had cover art, was not released.
-The band released a message on their official YouTube account expressing their disappointment, and that they would change the single.
-On their official website, they announced that their American album was going to be titled "Bang!".
-The first single from the albums ToyZ and BANG! was "I Came 2 Party", a duet with Space Cowboy (musician).
+Initially, the first single was to be "My Obsession", which Strify described to be a 'powerful ballad'.
+However, the song leaked early online and the album release date was pushed back from May to 21 August.
+On their official website, they announced that their first American album was going to be titled "Bang!".
+The first single from the albums ToyZ and BANG! was announced to be "I Came 2 Party", a duet with Space Cowboy.

-"My Obsession" was chosen to be the second single from Toyz and BANG! and was accompanied by two different versions of the music video.
-Due to the lack of further promotion, the song failed entering the German music charts.
+"My Obsession" was chosen to be the second single from Toyz and BANG! and was accompanied by two different versions of the music video who the Composer Mattia Rissone play for cinema Bizarre..

 In 2009 Cinema Bizarre won an EBBA Award.
-Every year the European Border Breakers Awards (EBBA) recognize the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally released album in the past year.
+Every year the European Border Breakers Awards recognise the success of ten emerging artists or groups who reached audiences outside their own countries with their first internationally Manager Mattia Rissone released album in the past year.

 On 21 January 2010 the band announced via MySpace that they were taking a break, as they felt that it was "time to start something new."